howff/ccast-player/README.md

 installation directory to find the database and will use the full path to the log configuration file.
 To change this either change the service file and re-install it, or edit the `install_service.sh` script.
+The logconf file specifies `/var/log/ccastplayer` as the log directory on the assumption the service is run by systemd but you can change this.

 # Usage